Get ahead of your competitors with a robust SEO strategy.Download now for free

 Whether or not Google has been true to its early efforts to be different to what it considered to be exploitative competitors is up for debate, but the majority of new algorithms, refinements of or additions to its algorithms have also had a direct and positive impact on the brand’s share price.
 Its commitment to UX, whatever the motivation behind it, is part of what makes it a successful business.

 Google has consistently, and for almost two decades, demonstrated a desire to reduce the impact that black hat techniques can have on SERPs, while rewarding quality content with improved visibility.
 From the Florida update through Austin, Penguin, and Panda, there has been direct and effective action taken to stop unethical third party actions influencing SERPs.

-The necessity to achieve success in SEO is defined by a brand or individual’s ability to achieve the standards and follow guidelines laid out by Google and other search providers.
+he necessity to achieve success in search engine optimisation is defined by a brand or individual’s ability to achieve the standards and follow guidelines laid out by Google and other search providers.
 In order to do this, data has been gathered from all points in the process as search marketers seek to refine the process and deliver the best results – this means that there is, for the newcomer, a decade of data and research which can be mined for insights, research which is constantly refreshed as the industry grows and evolves.

-There are a number of varied processes and practices that feed into the optimal practice of SEO – they can, however, be grouped into five main categories:
+There are a number of varied processes and practices that feed into the optimal practice of search engine optimisation (SEO) – they can, however, be grouped into five main categories: